 - If the above fix doesn’t resolve the issue, then change the theme back to the default one.
 Create a backup of the theme folder before you make the switch.
 Now delete the folder.
 The site reverts to the default theme.
 If this resolves the issue, then you can be sure that the theme was causing the White Screen of Death.
 Check the theme’s functions.php file to rectify any mistakes.

 - You can also make use of the following URL https://codex.wordpress.org/Debugging_in_WordPress to identify the errors that are showing up.

 - Try clearing the cache and reloading the site.

 - If none of these solutions work, it could mean that the core is corrupted and you have to reinstall a new version of WordPress.

 WRAPPING IT UP

 These are just a few of the common problems faced by WordPress users.
-If you face any other issue or would like us to help you get started with your online content management using WordPress, then get in touch with our team of experts, by ringing up us at 0124 438 2633.
+If you face any other issue or would like us to help you get started with your online content management using WordPress, then get in touch with our Web Development Agency, by ringing up us at 0124 438 2633.
 With us, you are assured of the best version of your Website.
 Get started today to create a stunning online persona for your business.